 We will keep detailed records of any incidents of child-on-child abuse and will look out for potential patterns of concerning, problematic or inappropriate behaviour.
 Where a pattern is identified, we will take appropriate action.
 Consideration will be given to whether there are wider cultural issues that enabled the inappropriate behaviour to occur and in order to minimise it happening again, we may:

-- Dedicate more teaching time to a particular issue or topic; - Deliver additional staff training - Use PSHE drop down days to target key incidents - Invite external providers to deliver whole school topics accompanied with a PSHE / tutor time package to support understanding
+- Dedicate more teaching time to a particular issue or topic; - Deliver additional staff training

 Governance